-Pre-qualification is sometimes considered the first step in the loan approval process, but you could also view it as a less comprehensive version of a pre-approval.
-Pre-qualification simply means that you fit the general description of a customer typically fit for a loan.
+Prequalification is sometimes considered the first step in the loan approval process.
+You can think of it as a less comprehensive version of a preapproval.
+Prequalification simply means that you fit the general description of a customer typically qualified for a loan.

-Based on your general profile, the lender can give you an idea of the size of loan you could qualify for.
-While pre-qualification can be done fairly quickly, it does not include a full analysis of your credit report or verification of the financial information you provide.
-And because of that, it is not a guarantee that your loan will actually be approved.
+Based on your general profile, the lender can give you an idea of the size of loan you can qualify for.
+While prequalification can be done fairly quickly, it does not involve a full analysis of your credit report or verification of the financial information you provide.
+Because of that, there’s no guarantee that your loan will be approved.

-Pre-approval is a more in-depth stage of the loan approval process.
-A lender will have accessed some part of your financial history to assess you as a potential customer.
-Being pre-approved means that, based off of what the lender has access to, you would most likely be approved for a loan.
+Preapproval is a more in-depth stage of the personal loan approval process.
+A lender will have accessed your financial history to assess you as a potential customer.
+Being preapproved means that, based on the information accessed, you most likely will be approved for a loan.

-Pre-approval allows the lender to show you the size of the loan you’d qualify for, and the interest rate and loan terms they’d be willing to offer you.
+Preapproval allows the lender to show you the size of the loan you might qualify for, and the interest rate and loan terms they’re willing to offer.
 It’s a step closer to final approval of your loan application.
 However, this doesn’t automatically translate to being fully approved.
-A hard credit pull for example could pull in information previously unseen by the lender that was not considered at the pre-approval stage.
+For example, a hard credit inquiry can pull in information previously unseen by the lender that was not considered at the preapproval stage.

-If you wouldn’t otherwise qualify because of a poor credit score, you could also consider asking a close friend or family member to co-sign your personal loan.
-Adding a co-signer with a good credit score to your application could help you get a lower interest rate on your loan.
+If you can’t otherwise qualify because of a poor credit score, consider asking a close friend or family member to cosign your personal loan.
+Adding a cosigner with a good credit score to your application can help you get a lower interest rate on your loan.

 Apply Online, Same Day Funding

-Some non-traditional lenders, like SoFi, also look at other parts of a financial package when considering a candidate’s personal loan application.
+Some nontraditional lenders, like SoFi, look at other parts of a financial package when evaluating a candidate’s personal loan application.

-SoFi takes a comprehensive overview and looking at additional factors such as your earning potential and cash flow after expenses.
-This means even if you have a shorter credit history (because you just graduated college, for example) you could still qualify for a personal loan based on your education and career.
+SoFi considers additional factors such as your earning potential and cash flow after expenses.
+This means that even if you have a shorter credit history (because you just graduated college, for example) you may still qualify for a personal loan based on your education and career.

-To find out if you’d qualify for a SoFi personal loan, you can first go through the online pre-qualification process.
+To find out if you qualify for a SoFi personal loan, first go through the online prequalification process.
 This requires you to create an account, and input your basic personal information, education, and employment history.
-It only takes a few minutes, after which SoFi will immediately show you which loan options you’d pre-qualify for.
+It takes only a few minutes, after which SoFi will immediately show you which loan options you prequalify for.

-After selecting a preliminary personal loan option, you’ll have to finalize your application by uploading documentation to verify your personal information; this could include pay stubs and bank statements.
-Once you’re approved, the loan is typically dispersed within a week.
+After selecting a preliminary personal loan option, you’ll have to finalize your application by uploading documentation to verify your personal information.
+This may include pay stubs and bank statements.
+Once you’re approved, the loan is typically disbursed within a week.